royboy789/Angular-Wordpress-Theme/readme.md

 **EDIT, DELETE, & CREATE** posts from the list page easily and quickly

+**Twitter Bootstrap** - for easy customization and responsive design

 Future Plans
 -------------
 I want to continue develop this out load faster and work a bit better top list: